GoogleChrome/web.dev/src/site/content/en/blog/reporting-observer/index.md

 ---
-title: Know your code health
+title: Know your code health with the `ReportingObserver` API
-subhead: Find deprecated APIs in your production apps
+subhead: Find deprecated APIs in your production apps.
 authors:
   - ericbidelman
 date: 2019-08-21
 updated: 2020-05-27
 hero: hero.jpg
-alt: A reporter observing something.
+alt: Apollo Mission Control Center.
 description: |
   `ReportingObserver` lets you know when your site uses a deprecated API or runs into a browser intervention.
 The basic functionality originally landed in Chrome
   69. As of Chrome 84, it can be used in workers.
 It's pretty simple.
 tags:
   - blog # blog is a required tag for the article to show up in the blog.
+  - javascript
 ---

 `ReportingObserver` lets you know when your site uses a deprecated API or runs